touchlab/Kermit/website/docs/index.md

 :::

 For each severity, there are two methods.
 One takes a `String` log message directly, the other takes a function parameter that returns a string.
 The function is only evaluated if the log will be written.
 Which you use is personal preference.
-They both will log to the same places, but the function paramter version may avoid unecessary `String` creation and evaluation.
+They both will log to the same places, but the function parameter version may avoid unecessary `String` creation and evaluation.

 Here are what the `w` method definitions look like: